roman-bezusiak/Figures-project/README.md

 ### Optional software changes

-All the customization can be done in the _output.h_ file.
-THe file's description is
+All the customization of the drawing area ( FIG_AREA ) can be done in the _output.h_
-	self-explanatory.
+	file.
+THe file's description is self-explanatory.
+Customization of other fields can be done in the _display.c_ file.

 ## Operating instructions